ayriainen/smplchat/README.md

 poetry run pytest
 ```

-Developement related commands like pytest, coverage, pylint can also be run through `dev.sh` which is also used in the GitHub workflow.
+Development related commands like pytest, coverage, pylint can also be run through `dev.sh` which is also used in the GitHub workflow.

 ### Operating multiple clients locally